Royal Museums of Fine Arts of Belgium: Meunier Museum

 Located in Constantin Meunier's former house and workshop at 59, rue de l'Abbaye/Abdijstraat in Ixelles, the Meunier Museum houses 150 works and documents by the realist painter and sculptor.
-Meunier had this beautiful house-studio built towards the end of his life.
-The house was acquired by the Belgian State in 1936 and opened to the public in 1939.
+Meunier had the house-studio built towards the end of his life.
+The house was acquired by the Belgian state in 1936 and opened to the public in 1939.
 Since 1986, it has been attached to the Royal Museums of Fine Arts of Belgium, and subsequently renovated.